Effective Strategies for the Autistic Student Certificate

 This course identifies and explores modern concepts of health and health education in schools.
 Participants will examine current health issues and common health problems in children and adolescents.
 Topics such as child abuse, suicide, good nutritional health habits, and the effects of chemical use will be covered.
 Methods that teachers can use to integrate health topics into a variety of curricular areas will be discussed along with resources available online and within a community to help meet the health needs of students and their families.
-Also serves as a Professional Clear Credential course
+May satisfy a requirement for some California clear credentials.

 *Textbook required.
 More information will be provided upon registration and/or start of course.